1964 Arab League summit (Alexandria)

-The 1964 Arab League summit in Alexandria was held on 11 September 1964 in Montaza Palace, Alexandria as the second Arab League Summit.
+The 1964 Arab League summit in Alexandria was held on 5–11 September 1964 in Montaza Palace, Alexandria as the second Arab League Summit.
 The focus of the conference was to implement the plans discussed at the first Arab League summit held in January of that year.
 The summit was notable for being a key step in the buildup to the Six-Day War in 1967 and separately for "approving the establishment of the Palestine Liberation Organization."
+The conference endorsed the proposal by Syrian President Amin al-Hafiz to draft a detailed plan for liberating Israel-controlled territories, notwithstanding reservations expressed by leaders like Abdel Nasser concerning the imperative of upgrading defensive capabilities.
+They also expressed their determination to end British colonialism in Yemen and Oman.

 Background

 The 1964 Arab League summit (Cairo) was against the background of the 1961 breakup of the United Arab Republic of Egypt and Syria, the continued control of the Gaza Strip by Egypt and the West Bank by Jordan following the 1948 Arab–Israeli War and the recent tensions in the region driven by Israel's proposed diversion of water from Lake Tiberias.
 The January 1964 summit in Cairo was convened following a statement by Egyptian president Gamal Abdel Nasser on 23 December 1963: "In order to confront Israel, which challenged us last week when its chief-of-staff stood up and said "we shall divert the water against the will of the Arabs and the Arabs can do what they want", a meeting between Arab kings and Heads of State must take place as soon as possible, regardless of the conflicts and differences between them.
 Those with whom we are in conflict, we are prepared to meet; those with whom we have a quarrel, we are ready, for the sake of Palestine, to sit with."